This is the featured image of the Making Big Room House - The Complete Guide To Kick And Bass Creation blog article.

 Big Room - Bass - Env 1

 Envelope 3 is the same but with more decay than 1 Env.
-These envelopes will give the bass the impact it needs to sound like a kick.
+These envelopes will give the bass the impact to sound like a kick.

 Big Room - Bass - Env 3